 Alternatives to the Shimano S-Phyre RC902 Shoe

 The RC7 is rated 10 on their stiffness index, close to the 12 of the RC902.
-Don’t think twice, the RC7s is a great alternative and looks good too.
+Don’t think twice.
+The RC7s are a great alternative and look good too.

 Specialized S-Works 7

-If the Shimano fit just isn’t for you, but you’re looking for a premium road shoe, check out the Specialized S-Works 7.
-It’s a lightweight, breathable, ultra-comfortable and good-looking race-ready shoe with a carbon sole rated 15 on the brand’s stiffness index to maximize power transfer.
+If the Shimano fit isn’t for you, but you’re looking for a premium road shoe, check out the Specialized S-Works 7.
+It’s a lightweight, breathable, ultra-comfortable, and good-looking race-ready shoe with a carbon sole rated 15 on the brand’s stiffness index to maximize power transfer.

-The shoe’s two Boa dials are exclusive to this footwear and boast a lower profile, a CNCd aluminum body for improved durability and micro adjustments on the fly (in both directions) with ease.
+The shoe’s two Boa dials are exclusive to this footwear and boast a lower profile, a CNC aluminum body for improved durability, and micro-adjustments on the fly (in both directions) with ease.
 You can’t go wrong with this option.